 Kenanga Investors Launches Kenanga Growth Fund Series 3

-(MENAFN- Media OutReach Newswire) The latest addition to Kenanga Investors' flagship series follows the same proven investment objective and philosophy to meet the evolving needs of today's investors.
-KUALA LUMPUR, MALAYSIA - Media OutReach Newswire - 8 January 2026 - Kenanga Investors Berhad (" Kenanga Investors ") has announced the launch of the Kenanga Growth Fund Series 3 (" KGFS3 " or " the Fund "), its third fund in its flagship conventional fund series.
+KUALA LUMPUR, MALAYSIA – Media OutReach Newswire – 8 January 2026 – Kenanga Investors Berhad (“ Kenanga Investors“) has announced the launch of the Kenanga Growth Fund Series 3 (“ KGFS3” or“ the Fund“), its third fund in its flagship conventional fund series.

 KGFS3 utilises the asset manager's proven investment objective and philosophy whilst driven by a differentiated strategy to meet the evolving needs of investors.
 The Fund seeks to provide capital growth over a medium to long term investment horizon.
 It will be managed with an active investment strategy depending on the market conditions and outlook, combining a top-down asset and sector allocation process with a bottom-up stock selection methodology.